 The European authorities are already investigating the e-commerce behemoth.

-Amazon was fined $886.6 million (largest penalty under the 2018 GDPR to date) by the European Union in July this year and 35 million euros by France in 2020.
+Amazon was fined $886.6 million (the largest penalty under the 2018 GDPR) by the European Union in July this year and 35 million euros by France in 2020.

-Amazon said the fine by the Luxembourg National Commission for Data Protection (CNPD) had no merit and “it plans to challenge the ruling”.
+Amazon said the Luxembourg National Commission for Data Protection (CNPD) fine had no merit and “it plans to challenge the ruling”.

-Meanwhile, five members of a US congressional committee have told Amazon that it led them on the wrong road during a probe on business practices.
+Meanwhile, five members of a US congressional committee have told Amazon that it led them on the wrong road during a probe of business practices.

 Following up on a Reuters report from New Delhi, the lawmakers shot off a blunt six-page letter as well as a press statement.

 In a letter addressed to Amazon CEO Andy Jassy, the lawmakers asked Amazon to provide “exculpatory evidence” to corroborate the sworn testimony that several leaders, including then CEO Jeff Bezos, provided to the antitrust subcommittee in 2019 and 2020.

 Amazon has been accused of using data from third-party sellers to determine products it would create in India.